 "Protein products can be dangerous to heart health for many reasons.
 First, we often don't know what they are truly made of—no dietary supplements are regulated by the FDA to make sure they are safe.
 Additionally, there is no requirement to label the contents of the protein powder," says Megan Kamath, MD, cardiologist and assistant clinical director of medicine at UCLA Health.
 "Reading and following the consumption instructions is important when using a product that has instructions for dilution.
 Doing something differently may cause harm to one's health."

-Consuming too much protein powder can also cause damage to arteries, which can lead to a heart attack, or cause the failure of other organs, adds Dr. Kamath.
-“Most people can get the protein that they need, the recommended daily allowance, by simply making healthy food choices and following a balanced diet,” she says.
-“That is why it is important to speak with your healthcare providers before embarking on new dietary and lifestyle changes.”
+Consuming too much protein powder can also cause artery damage, which can lead to a heart attack or cause the failure of other organs, adds Dr. Kamath.
+"Most people can get the protein that they need, the recommended daily allowance, by simply making healthy food choices and following a balanced diet," she says.
+"That is why it is important to speak with your healthcare providers before embarking on new dietary and lifestyle changes."

 In general, when eating for energy, dry scooping pre-workout powder is a practice that's best to avoid.
 If you're looking for energy to get you through a workout, a banana is a much better option, says Kelly Jones, MS, RD.
 “A medium banana is nutrient-rich, providing 24 grams of carbohydrates—14 of which are sugar and three of which are fiber,” says Jones.
 “The fiber in bananas, along with the gram of protein, keeps the rest of the carbohydrate from being absorbed too rapidly, but there isn’t so much that the food will sit in your stomach.”

 Here's how to eat for optimal energy, according to a dietitian:

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.